-Make no mistake, I had a fortunate life.
+Make no mistake, I had many good things in my life.
 But in 2015, I was jobless.
-My ribcage had been showing for most of the year.
-Crohn's had hit me hard, really hard.
+My body had wasted away, pale skin hugging bones that shouldn't be visible.
+Crohn's had hit me hard, changing my life forever.

 But it showed me something.
 It showed me who would stand by me.
 The people who loved me just for me.

 Then, the steroids worked.

 Back On Fire exploded with new songs.
 It was my first time producing hip-hop, which I had loved since I was thirteen.
 Sam and I were very different musicians and people, but we shared this idea, the mantra that would become the song:

 This is the beginning, and we don't have much yet, but we will.

 I had written "What That Means" in my mom's car less than an hour before.
 Back at home, I sat on the carpet by the back door and looked out the window.
 The line in the song,

 I was living that line right then.
 I looked up from this low place at a whole new life I'd been given thanks to medicine.
 This was my "before the ring" moment: before the studio, before everything else.